No. 18 Missouri holds off second-half surge to beat Kentucky

 BIG PICTURE

 Missouri: Notched only its second win over the Wildcats, with the only other victory coming Feb.
 3, 2018.
-The Tigers also improved to 7-1 this season when Pinson and Dru Smith each reach double figures in scoring.
+The Tigers also improved to 7-1 this season when Dru Smith and Pinson each reach double figures in scoring.

 Kentucky: Having dropped to 4-5 in SEC play, the Wildcats now have a losing conference record for the first time since February 2018.